-Sylvan Learning, one of the nation’s first and largest supplemental and enrichment education brands, recently announced plans to develop a number of new locations in Vietnam, including openings this year and throughout 2019 and 2020.
+Sylvan Learning, one of the first and largest supplemental education and enrichment brands in the U.S., recently announced plans to develop a number of new locations in Vietnam, including openings this year and throughout 2019 and 2020.

 The new openings in Vietnam are just the latest steps in a long and successful international development strategy that has brought Sylvan Learning centers to students and families in territories across the globe, including Saudi Arabia, Bahrain, Kuwait, Guam, Abu Dhabi, every province in Canada, and China, where the franchise recently inked a deal to open 200 new units with a single franchisee.